XSEDE/CRI_JS_Cluster_Tutorial/README.md

 ```
 module load mpi/openmpi-x86_64
 ```
-before any mpirun commands.
+before any mpirun commands in your job script.
 For a simple example, add
 ```
 mpirun hostname
 ```